nabetse00/ba4f/README.md

   before in order to get thier MBR back
 - If you access a box in a txn you must add it to boxes params

-In a case of a bet contract tha can have a lot of bettors or just a few boxes make sense!
-Small MBR no need to optin optout.
+In a case of a bet contract that can have a lot of bettors or just a few boxes make sense!
+Small MBR no need to optin.
 Cannot be read on chain by other contracts.

 ## implemetation